TheFrozenBrawler/Drone-engine-dynamometer/README.md

 # Hamownia_software
-This is a project hosting software for hamownia - dynamometr of drone engines.
+This is a project hosting software for "hamownia" - dynamometr of drone engines.
 This is a part of our master's thesis

 ## Timer Interrupt - IMPORTANT!
 This version of software implements timer interrupt.
 Because there are different ways to implement it between chips, this software version works only with Renesas RA4M1 chips, ex.
 Arduino UNO R4.